 Dr. Paula Deming received her B.S. and M.S. degrees in Medical Technology from the University of Vermont and earned a doctoral degree in molecular pathology from the University of North Carolina at Chapel Hill.
-She is currently an associate professor, endowed professor of Health Sciences and chair of the Department of Biomedical and Health Sciences.
+She is currently an associate professor, endowed professor of Health Sciences and Associate Dean for Faculty Affairs and Research.
 Dr. Deming actively engages students in her research and teaches courses within the Medical Laboratory Science undergraduate and graduate programs.

 Research and/or Creative Works